 Audit Committee.
 The Audit Committee assists the Board of Directors in its oversight of the Company's accounting and reporting practices, the quality and integrity of the Company's financial reports and the Company's compliance with applicable laws and regulations.
 The Audit Committee is also responsible for engaging the Company's independent registered public accounting firm and monitoring its conduct and independence.
 The Board of Directors of Eagle Financial has designated director Steven Kehoe as an "audit committee financial expert," as that term is defined by the rules and regulations of the Securities and Exchange Commission ("SEC").
+The Audit Committee meets the independence requirements of the SEC.
 The report of the Audit Committee required by the rules of the SEC is included in this proxy statement under the heading "Audit Committee Report."